 2) Deep Learning for Hypergraph Link Prediction In the second part, we focus on the task of predicting groupwise relationships (i.e., link prediction over hypergraphs).
 We propose Neural Hyperlink Predictor (NHP), a novel neural network-based method for link prediction over hypergraphs.
 NHP uses a novel scoring layer that principally enables us to predict group relationships on incomplete hypergraphs where hyperedges need not represent similarity.

 3) Deep Learning for Multi-Relational and Recursive Hypergraphs In the third and final part, we explore more complex structures such as multi-relational hypergraphs in which each hyperedge is typed (i.e., belongs to a relation type) and recursive hypergraphs in which hyperedges can act as vertices in other hyperedges.
 We first propose Generalised Message Passing Neural Network (G-MPNN) for learning vertex representations on multi-relational ordered hypergraphs.
 G-MPNN generalises existing MPNNs on graphs, hypergraphs, multi-relational graphs, heterogeneous graphs, and multi-layer networks.
 We then propose MPNN-Recursive, a novel framework, to handle recursively structured data.
-Extensive experimentation on real-world hypergraphs show the effectiveness of our proposed models.
+Extensive experimentation on real-world hypergraphs shows the effectiveness of our proposed models.